-If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Does not affect enrollment.
-Developmentally disabled. , , , , Affects enrollment with a program contractor.
+If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Developmentally disabled.
+Does not affect enrollment.
+Elderly and/or physically disabled (including an American Indian who does not have on-reservation status) Affects enrollment with a program contractor.